What we do

 - Travel Grant programme – an annual award for early career scholars and curators to attend the Centre’s symposium

-Open calls will be posted on this page when opportunities rise.
+Opportunities and open calls will be posted on this page when they arise.

-Integrated within Tate Modern’s Curatorial team, the Centre’s core team consists of a Senior Curator, Curators, Adjunct Curators, a Research Manager and a Research Coordinator.
-They work with the wider Curatorial team to lead or contribute to exhibitions, collection displays, acquisitions or public event.
-The Centre’s core team also work closely with the Learning & Research and Digital departments as well as colleagues at Tate Britain, Tate Liverpool and Tate St Ives, to connect Tate with a wide network of peers and academic partners.
+Integrated within Tate Modern’s Curatorial team, the Centre’s core team work with the wider Curatorial team to lead or contribute to exhibitions, collection displays, acquisitions and public events.
+The Centre’s core team also work closely with the Learning & Research and Digital departments as well as other colleagues at Tate Britain, Tate Liverpool and Tate St Ives, to connect Tate with a wide network of peers and academic partners.

 Ann Gallagher, Director of Collection, British Art